FReSH: Fixing the broken food system

 25 leading global companies have announced their collaborative commitment to accelerate the transformation towards a healthy and sustainable global food system.

-On the 19 January 2017 – at the World Economic Forum Annual Meeting in Davos, World Business Council for Sustainable Development (WBCSD) and EAT Foundation officially launched FReSH – the Food Reform for Sustainability and Health Program.
+On the 19th of January 2017 – at the World Economic Forum Annual Meeting in Davos, World Business Council for Sustainable Development (WBCSD) and EAT Foundation officially launched FReSH – the Food Reform for Sustainability and Health Program.
 The program follows their joint initiative announced at EAT Stockholm Food Forum in June 2016, to create the “conference of parties” to fix the broken food system and create new business opportunities.

 FReSH is designed to accelerate transformational change in global food systems, to reach healthy, enjoyable diets for all, that are produced responsibly within planetary boundaries.